-The Foundations of Lifestyle Medicine Board Review, 3rd Edition is hosted online via the ACLM Learning Management System (LMS) and consists of 3 main components:
+The Foundations of Lifestyle Medicine Board Review, 4th edition, is hosted online via the ACLM Learning Management System (LMS) and consists of 3 main components:

-COMPONENT 1 - Board Review Course Manual and Quiz Questions (20 hours): The Board Review Course Manual is available in printed form and online within the ACLM learning management system.
-The manual consists of 10 sections, Lifestyle Medicine key articles, appendix, index, detailed graphics, tables and figures, and over 120 quiz questions.
-Each of the ten sections have corresponding quiz questions available to complete in the paper copy of the book and online via the ACLM LMS.
-Enrollees seeking CME/CE credits will be required to read the material and complete the quiz questions via the online course to receive their CME/CE Certificate.
+COMPONENT 1 - Board Review Course Manual and Quiz Questions (20 hours): The Board Review Course Manual is available in printed form and online within the course.
+The 354-page manual consists of 10 sections with detailed graphics, tables and figures, and an index.

-20 hours for reviewing manual and answering corresponding review questions
+- 20 hours for reviewing the board review manual

 This course can be viewed on desktop, tablet or mobile device.
 Speakers or headphones are required for this course.
 The eBook can be viewed within the learning management system.